isislab-unisa/sof/README.md

         * ``aborted``, the simulation has been finished not correctly: the process was aborted from the system or the user.
     - `creation time of simulation`
     - `simulation identifier on hadoop file system`
+* **`submit`** submit a new simulation execution.
+This command takes the following input parameters:
+    - `simulation identifier` an integer number associated to the simulation.
+Note: this is the simulation identifier to use for all command to refer a simulation (given in the list command).
+        * usage `submit x` where x is your simulation identifier.
+* **`getsimulation`** shows all data information of a simulation and loops.
+This command takes the following input parameters:
+- `simulation identifier` an integer number associated to the simulation.
+Note: this is the simulation identifier to use for all command to refer a simulation (given in the list command).
+Command return the following information:
+- `id of simulation`
+- `simulation name`
+- `simulation author`
+- `creation time of simulation`
+- `description`
+- `status of simulation(created, running, finished, aborted)`
+- `number of loops of simulation`

 ## License
 Copyright ISISLab, 2015 Università degli Studi di Salerno